thumbnail image

 Yale UNICEF is a member group of the United Nations International Children’s Fund Campus Initiative that aims to raise awareness about children’s issues—including poverty, development, safety, rights, health, education, and inclusion in their communities.
 Additionally, Yale UNICEF strives to contribute to efforts made on behalf of children both locally and internationally.
 Yale UNICEF hopes to inspire and empower members of the Yale community by providing them with both opportunities and tools to engage in student leadership, activism, and community service work on behalf of children worldwide.

-Meet the Yale UNICEF Board of 2024.
+Meet the Yale UNICEF Board.

 Daniela Macaya